secretstartups/handbook/content/job-families/finance/business-system-analyst.md

 All the responsibilities of a Principal Business Systems Analyst, plus:

-- Focuses on work across sub-departments such as:
-   - Architecture Development: Creates and maintain system architecture diagrams, and documentation that outline the structure, components, and interactions of the systems being developed.
-Ensure that architecture decisions align with industry best practices and standards
-   - Technology Selection: Evaluates and recommend appropriate technologies, platforms, and tools to meet business needs
-   - Integration Planning: Defines strategies for integrating new systems with existing ones, ensuring seamless data flow and minimal disruption to ongoing operations
-   - Risk Assessment: Identifies potential risks and vulnerabilities in the proposed architecture and develop mitigation strategies to address them
-- Drives the framework, strategy and plans
+- Responsible for designing and overseeing the architecture of technology systems and solutions within an organization.
+- Aligns technology with business needs, ensuring that systems are efficient, scalable, and support GitLab's strategic objectives.
-- Creates a measurable impact on the work of teams across the company
+- Creates a measurable impact on the work of teams across the company.
-- Takes a central role in decision making for technical, business, and organizational issues
+- Takes a central role in decision making for technical, business, and organizational issues.
-- Problems to be solved have a high degree of complexity and may impact future business results
+- Problems to be solved have a high degree of complexity and may impact future business results.
-- Works on issues that impact program success or addresses future concepts and products
+- Works on issues that impact program success or addresses future concepts and products.
-- Implementation of solutions requires a longer term view which impacts strategic goals and objectives
+- Implementation of solutions requires a longer term view which impacts strategic leadership in defining the organization's technology architecture and guiding technology investments.
-- Proposed solutions may impact results of multiple Sub-departments
+- Proposed solutions may impact results of multiple departments.
-- Provides a point of escalation for teams facing extremely complex technical challenges
+- Provides a point of escalation for teams facing extremely complex technical challenges.
-- Acts as an advisor to Senior Leadership
+- Acts as an advisor to IT Senior Leadership.
-- Influences Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction
+- Influences IT Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction.
-- Drives collaboration, efficient execution of results and behaviors aligned with GitLab Values

 #### Business Systems Architect Requirements

-All the requirements of a Principal Business Systems Analyst, plus:

-- 10+ years experience, demonstrating consistent advancement or development in related roles
+- Drives collaboration, efficient execution of results and behaviors aligned with GitLab Values.
+- Demonstrates and advocates for GitLab remote work best practices both internally and externally.
+- Research and evaluate emerging technologies, frameworks, and tools to determine their suitability for specific projects.
+Make recommendations for technology adoption or integration.
+- Design and document end-to-end solutions that encompass hardware, software, data, security, and integration components.
+Consider scalability, performance, security, and maintainability in the design process.
+- Develop integration strategies and architectural patterns to enable seamless communication between different systems and applications.
+Choose appropriate integration technologies and protocols.
+- Ensure that systems comply with industry regulations, data privacy laws, and company policies.
+Establish governance frameworks for system architecture and design.
+- Collaborate with cross-functional teams, including business analysts, developers, infrastructure teams, and project managers, to ensure that architectural designs are effectively implemented.

 ## Performance Indicators (PI)